-Sex in the third trimester might seem like the wrong idea.
-After all, that baby looks like it’s getting big.
-Also, your wife’s grunting all the time.
-And she never looks really comfortable.
+Third trimester sex might seem like the wrong idea.
+After all, the baby looks like it’s getting big.
+Also, your wife is likely in a great deal of discomfort.
 Plus, couldn’t she just orgasm the baby right out of her?

-All reasonable pregnancy sex questions.
-But the fact of the matter is that if everyone is happy, healthy, and down with the idea, sex during the third trimester is perfectly safe — and perfectly fun.
+Listen, these are reasonable pregnancy sex questions (In this situation, it’s always better to ask.)
+But the fact of the matter is that if everyone is happy, healthy, and down to do it, sex during the third trimester is perfectly safe — and perfectly fun.
 Both partners just have to be willing to work with the developing circumstances.
 Here’s everything to know about sex during the third trimester.

 However, if there were an asterisk connected to that headline, it would be “under most circumstances.”
-There are some reasons to not have sex during the third trimester:
+There are some reasons to not have sex during the third trimester, including:

 - History of miscarriage

 - A placenta that covers the cervix (a.k.a. placenta previa)

 - The presence of a prematurely erupted membrane

 In most other circumstances, you’ll be able to have sex just fine as long as everyone is in the mood.
 Just make sure your doctor gives the okay.
 But, like, way ahead of time, because it would be super awkward to call them on the after-hours line right beforehand.